libis/workflow/README.md

 #### Options

-The option Hash contains special configuration parameters for the workflow:
+The option Hash contains special run-time configuration parameters for the workflow:
 * action: String with the action that should be taken.
 Currently only 'start' is supported.
 In the future support for 'restart' and 'continue' will be added.
 * interactive: Boolean that indicates if the user should be queried to input values for variables that have no value set.